Freetz/freetz/.github/ISSUE_TEMPLATE/1-bug_report.md

  - Attach your .config after renaming to config.txt
  - Describe steps to reproduce the behavior
  - "Error 1" is not an error description
- - Add logs, in most cases this are more 10 lines
+ - Add logs, in most cases this are more than 10 lines
  - Embed images by dragging them into this text box
  - Github does not allow to attach all file types, append .txt
 ```